 If the trauma results in damage to the skull itself, such as a crack or break, the trauma is considered a penetrating head injury.
 More difficult to diagnose are closed head injuries, in which the brain is injured but the skull remains undamaged.
 This can occur because of a blow or impact, or from severe back-and-forth shaking, such as whiplash.
 Babies and small children can suffer such injuries from being shaken, known as the “shaken baby syndrome.”

-In any case of closed head tbi, it is necessary to study the symptoms that follow the accident in order to diagnose the condition.
-Anyone who has sustained a blow to the head or whiplash-like injuries should be evaluated by a medical professional to determine if tbi has taken place.
-In many cases the symptoms may be so slight as to escape the victim’s notice, but if treatment is not available, further injury can develop.
-Often the symptoms may be delayed for many hours, until swelling in the brain reaches a point that if affects the victim.
+In any case of closed head TBI, it is necessary to study the symptoms that follow the accident in order to diagnose the condition.
+Anyone who has sustained a blow to the head or whiplash-like injuries should be evaluated by a medical professional to determine if TBI has taken place.
+In many cases, the symptoms may be so slight as to escape the victim’s notice, but if treatment is not available, further injury can develop.
+Often the symptoms may be delayed for many hours until swelling in the brain reaches a point that it affects the victim.

 Contact A Moline Traumatic Brain Injury Attorney

-If You Or A Loved One Is Dealing With A Head Or Brain Injury That Seems To Have Been Someone Else’s Fault, Call a Moline Traumatic Brain Injury Attorney from VanDerGinst Law at 1-800-797-5391 or contact us online for a FREE case evaluation.
+If you or a loved one is dealing with a head or brain injury that seems to have been someone else’s fault, call a Moline Traumatic Brain Injury Attorney from VanDerGinst Law at 1-800-797-5391.
 The initial consultation is free of charge.
 If we agree to handle your injury case, we will work on a contingency fee basis, which means we get paid for our services only if, and when, there is a money recovery for you.
-In many cases a lawsuit must be filed before an applicable expiration date, known as a statute of limitations.
+In many cases, a lawsuit must be filed before an applicable expiration date, known as a statute of limitations.
 So please call right away to ensure that you do not waive your right to possible compensation.
-Our team of brain injury attorneys are licensed to practice in Illinois, Iowa and the federal courts.
+Our team of brain injury attorneys is licensed to practice in Illinois, Iowa, and the federal courts.
 We have handled and can handle serious cases all over the country.
 No matter where you reside VanDerGinst Law can help you.